loverajoel/theproductindex/docs/measuring-product-success.md

 ---
 layout: page
 title: Measuring Product Success
-excerpt: What to measure product success?
+excerpt: What is product success?
 Learn to measure what matters.

 type: home-section
 order: 11